Creature Commandos: World War II

 The team's first mission was in France, where they destroyed Nazi-manufactured android duplicates of the Allied leaders.
 In their next mission to France to free scientist Dr. Renee Frederique, the Commandos ultimately found her in a death camp, and they had no choice but to kill her.
 Her knowledge of a chemical nerve gas was too risky to be left in Nazi hands.
 Because of his part in the killing, Taylor attempted suicide.
 Although the doctors attempted to repair him, he remained mute for the rest of the series.
 On another morally dubious mission, the team caused the deaths of dozens of super soldier children.

 In 1943, the Commandos were deployed to Dinosaur Island in the South Pacific.
 They were supposed to solve the disappearance of several Allied spotter planes, but discovered a hidden Axis naval base and were able to trick the dinosaurs in turning on the Japanese navy.
 Shrieve took pictures for his commanders as proof of the island's existence, but Velcro destroyed them; he believed that the war would bring destruction to the dinosaurs.

 When they returned to Dinosaur Island, they met J.A.K.E.
 1, the G.I.
 Robot.
 He met the Commandos when their plane was attacked by a dinosaur and crashed into the beach.
 Together, the soldiers discovered an underwater civilization, a supposed lost colony of Atlantis situated in the Pacific.
 The lost colony had created a group of robots to carry on the work of Atlantean conquest, and these androids took control of the G.I.
 Robot's mind.
 J.A.K.E.
 1 ultimately overrode their commands and sacrificed itself to destroy the colony.

 At the end of the war, the Creature Commandos and J.A.K.E.
-2 (and its robot dog and robot cat) were forced to man a rocket aimed at Berlin.
+2 (and both its robot dog C.A.P. and C.A.P.'s robot cat) were forced to man a rocket aimed at Berlin.
 But the rocket went radically off-course and headed out of the atmosphere into deep space.
 Much later, they (with J.A.K.E.
 2, as of Action Comics #872) appeared as captives in Brainiac's ship.